- As low as $251/Night

 - Private vacation home

 This memorable home is the ideal home base for your trip to Georgetown.
-With 3 comfortable bedrooms including a queen, full, and twin bed, this pretty property offers a pleasant stay for guests.
-Appreciate the convenience of 2 bathrooms, one with a calming bathtub.
-Plus, there are 2 additional living spaces with cozy couch beds for additional relaxing.
+With 3 comfortable bedrooms including a queen, full, and twin bed, this handsome property offers a pleasant stay for guests.
+Savor the convenience of 2 bathrooms, one with a calming bathtub.
+Plus, there are 2 additional living spaces with comfortable couch beds for additional relaxing.
 Feel the magic of Georgetown at our riverfront home with its own dock and boat landing.
 It's a great place for duck hunting and fishing.
 A short drive to The Backwoods Quail Club.
-You can go by boat or by car to handsome downtown Front Street and have a fun-filled day out shopping or appreciating the marvelous local eateries.
+You can go by boat or by car to pretty downtown Front Street and have a fun-filled day out shopping or appreciating the phenomenal local eateries.

 About the Area